wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 ---
 title: AWS Metrics Integration
 keywords:
-tags: [integrations]
+tags: [integrations, dashboards]
 sidebar: doc_sidebar
 permalink: integrations_aws_metrics.html
 summary: Learn how to send AWS data to Wavefront.
 ---
 Amazon Web Services (AWS), is a collection of cloud-computing services that provide an on-demand computing platform.
-Wavefront's Amazon Web Services integration allows you to ingest metrics directly from AWS and send them to Wavefront without needing to set up a Wavefront proxy.
+Wavefront's Amazon Web Services integration allows you to ingest metrics directly from AWS.

 {% include shared/badge.html content="You must have [Proxy Management permission](permissions_overview.html) to set up an AWS integration.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform the tasks are not visible." %}